oofaish/abcAnglicanCytoGen/README.md

 From then on, keep that matlab session open, and just call this - the code should run in the same matlab session

 javac -cp matlabcontrol-4.1.0.jar:.
 ABCCytoGen.java;java -cp matlabcontrol-4.1.0.jar:.
 ABCCytoGen

+the main method to play with it is: double noisyCompareAndScore( String _targetCanvasFilename/*UNUSED FOR NOW*/, double[][] cellInfoArray, double noiseVariance )